Mustangs to honor its seniors prior to tipoff

 SMU Completing 37th Season In Historic Venue; $47 Million Renovation Moves In To Main Arena On March 4

-Lisa Dark, a 1991 SMU graduate, is entering her 22nd season as the associate head coach at her alma mater.
+Lisa Dark, a 1991 SMU graduate, is in her 24th season as the associate head coach at her alma mater.
 Dark is responsible for the development of post players and also is involved heavily in recruiting, scheduling and opponent scouting.

 During the 1998-99 season, SMU achieved a first for the program - a Western Athletic Conference tournament championship.
 SMU defeated fourth-ranked Colorado State to win the league tournament and earn its first automatic berth to the NCAA Tournament.

 Another first took place in the 1999-2000 season as the Mustangs captured their first regular season conference championship.
 After an upset of NC State, SMU moved to the round of 32.
 The Mustangs became just the eighth No. 12 seed to advance in the tournament.

 The Mustangs have won two conference tournament titles during Dark's time as an assistant (WAC - 1999, C-USA - 2008) and three regular season championships (WAC - 2000, C-USA - 2009 and 2013).